Skip to Content

 The first time I visited Stanley Park was during a rainy day in Vancouver.
 I only had three days in Vancouver to do some exploring that visit, so I really had no choice.

-Another way to go about exploring Stanley Park without getting soaked is this Horse-Drawn Carriage Tour because the top of the wagon is fully enclosed you can enjoy hearing the sound of the rain and seeing the sights rain-free!
-This experience is on the more affordable side at just $60 CAD per person and ranks among my favorite tours of Stanley Park.
+Another way to go about exploring Stanley Park without getting soaked is this Horse-Drawn Carriage Tour because the top of the wagon is fully enclosed.
+You can enjoy hearing the sound of the rain and seeing the sights rain-free!
+This experience is $80 CAD and ranks among my favorite tours of Stanley Park.

 28. Explore Canada on a simulated flight ride